Tyler Boyd Super Bowl Player Prop Bets | Cincinnati vs. Los Angeles 2/13/2022

 Season Stats

-- Boyd's stat line reveals 67 catches for 828 yards and five touchdowns.
-He puts up 48.7 yards per game, and has been targeted 94 times.
+- Boyd has caught 67 grabs for 828 yards and five touchdowns this season.
+He has been targeted 94 times, and averages 48.7 yards per game.

 - With seven targets in the red zone this season, Boyd has been on the receiving end of 11.7% of his team's 60 red zone pass attempts.